stephenfeagin/stephenfeagin.com/content/page/learning.md

 draft: false
 ---

+*NOTE: Now that I'm finished up with my parental leave and back to working full time, my learning-in-public kick is on hold for a while.*

 Inspired by Tania Rascia's [Learning in Public page](https://www.taniarascia.com/learn/), I will be keeping a running list of topics that I want to learn about, with links to ones that I have checked off.
 This list will grow over time as I spend more time thinking about what I really want and need